 The detailing of information is primarily dependent of the purpose/objective of the organization.
 A process modeling approach helps an organization to map all these elements in a process which is much easier to understand, read, and analyze.

-As part of the business architecture, the mapping/modeling conventions are defined to confirm the standardization of business process mapping/modeling.
+As part of the business architecture, the mapping/modeling conventions are defined to confirm the standardization of business process architecture and modelling mapping/modeling.
 In its traditional approach, many organizations still maintain it’s process information in the form of “Standard Operating Procedure”.

 A word or PDF document and in some organization, they even use Excel or PowerPoint method as well.
 Maintaining information in these formats is not wrong but in the current scenario where digitization is a crucial requirement and almost all organizations have either started or going to start their digital journey, these SOP’s do not provide much support.
 There are a few challenges in the traditional approach to maintaining the process information in SOP